 Love them or hate them, Amway is a powerhouse in the network marketing industry.
 Depending on the year, they’re either the # 1 or # 2 MLM Company in the world.
-They’re always in a battle with Avon for the top spot.
+There’s normally a battle between them and Avon for the top spot.

 They have huge market share, doing nearly $11.8 billion in sales in 2013.
 In fact, they are one of only a handful of network marketing companies to surpass the $1 billion annual sales mark.

-What I want to do in this blog post is give you an independent review about Amway, so you can see if it is the right fit for you as a customer or distributor.
-As a quick disclaimer, I should tell you upfront that I am “former” distributor, however, I have no negative feelings toward the company.
-I’m also still a happy customer, since I’ve always enjoyed the Amway products.
+What I want to do in this detailed blog post is give you an independent Amway review, so you can see if it is the right fit for you as a customer or distributor.
+As a quick disclaimer, I should tell you upfront that I am “former” distributor; however, I have no negative feelings toward the company.
+I’m also still a happy customer, from time-to-time, since I’ve always enjoyed the Amway products.

 The Company History

 Amway is the “God Father” of network marketing.
 That’s how I think of them anyway.
 They trace their roots back to the 1950s.
 Jay Van Andel and Rich DeVoss were successful Nutrilite distributors at the time.
 They founded the American Way Company (Amway for short) in Ada, Michigan in 1959.
 Their first product was the L.O.C.
 Cleaner.

 Within a few short years the company expanded into Canada (1962).
 In the 1970s they acquired Nutrilite and expanded into several other countries, including Australia.
 By the 1980s the company reached the $1 billion mark in annual sales.
 By the 1980s they had more than one million distributors worldwide and did business in more than 20 countries.

 By the 1990’s the company was in full swing and at all time high in popularity.
 Amway continues to thrive each year and expand into new international markets.
 They are definitely the “big dog” in our industry.